willbelive/sales-director/brief.md

 - Generic answers that could apply to any agency or SaaS company
 - No evidence of AI fluency or an anti-AI stance
 - 90-day plan with no numbers (quota targets, outbound volume, pipeline targets)
-- No mention of Single Grain's specific products, market, or leadership
+- No mention of Will Be Live's specific products, market, or leadership
 - Submission over 8 pages (shows inability to prioritize and edit)
 - Late submission without proactive communication